viboes/std-make/doc/proposal/reflection/tuple_like.md

 This proposal needs some compiler magic, either by generating directly the tuple-like access or by providing the reflection traits as e.g. in [N4428] or [N4451].

 # Open Questions

+The authors would like to have an answer to the following points if there is at all an interest in this proposal:

 * Do we want a default or a reflection solution?